Borrow £250 to £3,000

 Trusted panel of lenders

-If your account history isn’t as good as you’d like and you’re looking forward to take out a loan, you may be thinking if a guarantor loan is the answer.
+If your account history isn’t as good as you’d like and you’re looking forward to taking out a loan or cash, you may be thinking of a guarantor loan as the answer.
 But what are they and how do they work?
-In this blog, we take a closer look at guarantor loans no age limit and what you need to know when you take one out.
+On this page we take a closer look at guarantor loans with no age limit and what you need to know when you take one loan out.

-A guarantor loan isn’t a joint credit agreement – like a mortgage you take out together – but it’s worth treating it in a similar way.
-That’s because if you don’t keep up with your repayments, the individual acting as guarantor is responsible to take over.
-It’s vitally important both you and your guarantor are clear about this before you sign the agreement.
+A guarantor loan isn’t a joint credit agreement – like a mortgage you take out from the bank together – but it’s worth treating it in a similar way.
+That’s because if you don’t keep up with your repayments, the individual acting as guarantor is responsible to take over your payment.
+It’s vitally important both you the borrower and your guarantor are clear about this before you sign the agreement.
 If you default on the loan and then your guarantor can’t afford to take over, the lender can take legal action against both of you – even though the guarantor hasn’t actually received a penny of the loan you took out.
 So, now you know the main risk, how exactly does a guarantor loan work?

 Skip the credit check?

-Guarantor loans can come up as an option for borrowers with a less-than-perfect credit history.
-If you have taken out a loan, credit card, store card or any other form of credit in the past and then been late making your payments – or missed them altogether – this leaves a mark on your credit history.
-When you apply for new credit, lenders can check your credit history and if they see this, they may choose to turn down your application on the ground that you don’t look like a reliable borrower.
-With a guarantor loan, it can be permissible to bypass this credit check as the lender has the security of the guarantor to fall back on.
+Loans like guarantors can come up as an option for borrowers with a less-than-perfect credit history information.
+If you have taken out a loan or cash from the bank, mortgages, credit card or cards, store card or any other form of credit in the past and then been late making your payments – or missed them altogether – this leaves a mark on your credit history.
+When you apply for new credit, lenders like Drafty allow to check your credit rating and if they see this, they may choose to turn down your application of loan on the ground that you don’t look like a reliable borrower.
+With a guarantor loan, it can be permissible to bypass this credit check as the lender has the security of the guarantor to fall back on for your payment.
 So, if you don’t make the payments on the loan they can chase the guarantor for the money instead.

 Who can be a guarantor for unsecured loans?

-You can call for a family member, friend or colleague to guarantee your loan – the choice is yours.
-However, they will be credit checked by the lender, so you’ll need to be sure they have a good credit history.
-And you can’t ask your spouse, as it’s likely that you’ll already have financial ties with them.
-While you can ask almost anyone to be your guarantor, that doesn’t mean you should.
+You can call for help from a family member, friend or colleague to guarantee your loan like guarantors – the choice is yours.
+However, they will be credit checked by the lender on site like Amigo, so be sure they have a good credit history.
+And you can’t allow your spouse, as it’s likely that you’ll already have financial ties with them.
+While you can ask almost anyone act to be your guarantor of your loan, that doesn’t mean you should.
 Instead, you should thoroughly consider who has a close enough relationship to you to be ready to shoulder the burden of your loan repayments if you can’t.
 Keep in mind that the interest charged for a guarantor loan can be quite a bit higher than that on a personal loan, so the payments your guarantor would probably have to make could be substantial.
-Before you sign up, make sure you are both fully informed of the terms and conditions.
-And keep in mind that if you default on your loan and your guarantor is required to take over, not only will your credit history be affected but your relationship could be too.
+Before you sign up, make sure you have the information of the terms and conditions and other requirements.
+And keep in mind that if you default on your loan and your guarantor is required to take over the risk without hesitation, not only will your credit history be affected but your relationship could be too.

-Have you been asked to be a guarantor?
+Have you been asked to be a loan guarantor?

-Maybe you’re not thinking of taking out a guarantor loan but you’ve been asked to act as guarantor on one for somebody you know.
-As we’ve said, this is a big responsibility and you need to be certain you can afford the repayments just in case you have to take over.
-A guarantor loan taken out by somebody else will not show up on your credit history presenting the borrower makes their repayments on time.
+Maybe you’re not thinking of taking out a guarantor loan but you’ve been asked to act as guarantor to help for a family or somebody you know.
+As we’ve said, this is a big responsibility and you should be certain you can afford the repayments just in case you have to take over.
+A guarantor loan taken out by somebody else will not show up on your credit history presenting the borrower makes their repayments of loan on time.
 However, if they default, this could show up, and if the lender takes any legal action against them, this could leave a mark too.
 And of course, if you are then unfit to take over doing the payments and the lender takes action against you, such as applying for a county court judgement, this too would show up on your credit history.
-This could make it hard for you to borrow in the future.
+This could make it hard for you to be borrower in the future a loan like guarantors.